Al-Alim

 - I checked with the video of the meeting, with the transcription of the audio, with the audio itself.
 And nothing.

-- But I was there!
-I heard it.
+- But I was there and I heard it!
 And when I went back home I told my mother.
 We were shocked because she was from Medellín.

 - I’m sorry, there is nothing there.

-- Listen, I remember he also spoke about women wearing trousers.
+- Listen, I remember he also spoke against women wearing trousers.
 Porque hay algunas que tienen cada globo terráqueo en pantalones de hombre, or something like that.
 Is that in the documents?

 - Didn’t see that either.